top of page

 Hester Academy does not endorse any specific brand of shoe, but you can search used inventory at the studio, order soft and hard shoes from fayeshoes.com or other similar websites, and/or make purchases from vendors at competitions.

-Similar to hard shoes, solo dresses are earned once a dancer reaches a certain level.
+Similar to hard shoes, solo dresses for girls and vests for boys are earned once a dancer reaches a certain level.
 Solo dresses are works of art.
 They are beautiful and expensive.
 Dressmakers painstakingly make each dress by hand and no two dresses are the same.
 Many parents opt for second-hand solo dresses until their dancer is done growing.

 bottom of page